-If “heaven and earth” haven't passed away, we have a backlog of Jubilee years to celebrate, “cities of refuge” to resurrect, and bleeding lambs to burn on an altar.
+If we were still waiting for some cataclysmic event to happen before we were set free from obedience to the Mosaic Law, what would that practically mean for Christians today?
+It would have huge implications.
+If “heaven and earth” haven't passed away, we would have a backlog of Jubilee years to celebrate, “cities of refuge” to resurrect (which is a law requiring certain cities to protect sinners from people trying to vengefully hurt them), and bleeding lambs to burn on an altar.
 Forget Sunday.
-We got to go back to the Sabbath rest on Saturday.
-Throw out your clothes that mix linen and cotton and kill your rebellious children.
-The Law of Moses has some serious instructions.
+We would need to go back to the Sabbath rest on Saturday.
+And we would have to throw out our clothes that mix linen and cotton and kill our rebellious children.
+If you weren’t aware, the Law of Moses has some serious instructions.

 So why don't Christians obey every letter of the Law if Jesus said it all applies “until heaven and earth pass away”?

-Before all you Theonomists who want to enforce Mosaic Law today start saying “I told you so” to Dispensationalists who dismiss the Law's applicability (is that even a word?), let’s make sure we hear what Jesus meant.
+It’s an important question to answer, and very few Christians have taken the time to address it.
+But before we start in forcing the law of Moses again, let’s make sure we understand what Jesus meant.
 The historical background is going to blow your mind.
 It will require you to put down your apocalyptic imaginations of meteors hitting earth and start seeing the world Jesus talked about.

 Jews did not always mean “the physical universe” when they spoke of heaven and earth together.
 In Jewish literature, the Temple was a portal connecting heaven and earth.
 They called it the “navel of the earth” and the “gateway to heaven” (Jub 8:19; 1 Enoch 26:1).
 Just like the Mesopotamian Tower in Genesis 11, the Temple connected God’s realm to where humans lived.